One of our designers, Gwen, came up with a great idea for terracotta pots. We hope you enjoy her DIY project!

 I racked my brain for creative DIY ideas that could involve terracotta pots: Something to hold utensils?
 No, that’s just a container for something different–a little too obvious.
 An ice bucket?
 No, still just another container… And finally, when I stopped thinking about pots only as containers, it hit me.
 A DIY cake stand!

 This project was super easy and looks fantastic!
-You’d never guess there’s a couple terracotta pots under that white and gold 🙂
+You’d never guess there are a couple terracotta pots under that white and gold 🙂

 How to make this DIY cake stand: